fabien-marty/stlog/docs/configure.md

 But the use of this format is **special** with this formatter as placeholders can be encoded to be valid for {{logfmt}}.
 So to configure an alternate format:

 - use the `key={placeholder}` syntax (with space separated key/values blocs)
-- don't try to escape your values, it will be done automatically and dynamically, so don't use quotes in your format
+- don't try to escape or quote your values , it will be done automatically and dynamically, so don't use quotes in your format
 - use the placeholder `{extras}` alone at the end (without leading space) to get all extra key/values

 ```python